nuhaminae/Building-an-Amharic-E-Commerce-Data-Extractor/README.md

 ## Project Overview

-E-commerce activity in Ethiopia is increasingly taking place via informal channels, especially Telegram groups and channels.
-This project addresses the lack of structured datasets and tools for Amharic e-commerce by providing:
+E-commerce in Ethiopia is rapidly evolving, with a significant amount of trading activity occurring via informal digital channels such as Telegram groups.
+Unfortunately, there is a dearth of structured datasets and language resources for Amharic, which impedes the development of robust commerce and NLP solutions.

+This project tackles that gap by providing:

-- A pipeline to **scrape, preprocess, and structure data** from Amharic Telegram channels.
+- A robust pipeline to **scrape, preprocess, and structure data** from Amharic Telegram channels.
-- Tools and annotated corpora for **developing and evaluating NER and information extraction models** in the Amharic language.
+- Tools and annotated corpora for **developing and evaluating Named Entity Recognition (NER) and information extraction models** in Amharic.
-- Sample scripts and Jupyter Notebooks for **exploratory analysis and downstream NLP tasks**.
+- Example scripts and Jupyter Notebooks for **exploratory data analysis and downstream NLP applications**.

 ---

 ## Features

-- **Data Extraction:** Scripts for extracting raw messages and metadata from Telegram channels.
+- **Data Extraction:** Scripts for scraping raw messages (text, images, metadata) from Telegram channels, focusing on Amharic commerce content.
-- **Preprocessing:** Cleaning and structuring of raw chat data, with support for handling Amharic text.
+- **Preprocessing:** Advanced cleaning and structuring of raw chat data, including tokenisation, currency normalisation, and entity pattern extraction.
-- **Named Entity Recognition (NER) Annotation:** Amharic text annotated in CoNLL format for products, prices, phone numbers, and locations.
+- **NER Annotation:** High-quality CoNLL-format annotation of Amharic e-commerce data for entities such as products, prices, phone numbers, and locations.
-- **DVC Integration:** Uses [Data Version Control (DVC)](https://dvc.org/) for managing large processed datasets.
+- **DVC Integration:** [Data Version Control (DVC)](https://dvc.org/) is used for tracking large, processed datasets and ensuring reproducibility.
-- **Reproducible Analysis:** Example notebooks for data exploration and NLP experiments.
+- **Reproducible Workflows:** Jupyter Notebooks and modular Python scripts allow for easy experimentation and extension.
-- **Continuous Integration:** Automated tests and environment setup via GitHub Actions.
+- **Continuous Integration:** Automated environment setup and basic validation via GitHub Actions.

 ---